 Do you work with students with learning differences?

 Yes!
 We work with a variety of students, including those with learning differences such as ADHD, dyslexia, and executive functioning issues.

 How much do you charge?

-We offer a comprehensive flat-fee package as well as consultations at an hourly rate.
-Gateway Educational Consulting is commited to working with you to find the most cost-effective solution for your needs.
+We offer a comprehensive flat-fee package as well as certain consultations at an hourly rate.
+Gateway Educational Consulting is committed to working with you to find the most cost-effective solution for your needs.

 What if my child has no idea what to study?

 We help students explore majors and careers by administering a series of assessments to determine their interests and skill set.
 These evaluations yield very thorough reports, which we then use to research various majors and careers through academic programs, internships, and job shadowing opportunities.

 Do you work with high-achieving students aiming for elite universities?

 Yes!
 We work with a variety of students, including applicants to Ivy League universities, National Merit Semifinalists, and high-achieving students seeking large merit scholarships.